ainsleyclark/go-mail/README.md

 ## Introduction

-aims to unify multiple

-Go Mail combines popular mail API's into a singular easy to use interface.
+Go Mail aims to unify multiple popular mail API's (SparkPost, MailGun & SendGrid) into a singular easy to use interface.
 Email sending is seriously simple and great for allowing the developer to choose what platform they use.

 ```go
 cfg := mail.Config{